When your homeowner’s insurance policy renews, there are a few factors to keep in mind about the replacement cost of your home.

 Overall, the number of homes available for sale remains low.
 New home builders have ramped up production to meet the needs of homebuyers.

 But, increased building means more construction materials are necessary.
-This situation also demonstrates a typical supply-and-demand scenario when demand for building materials is high, and the supply is low.
+This situation also demonstrates a typical supply-and-demand scenario when the demand for building materials is high and the supply is low.

-Did New Home Sales Increased Across all U.S. Regions?
+Did New Home Sales Increase Across all U.S. Regions?

 According to the National Association of Home Builders, new home sales increased in all country regions last year.
 The Midwest saw the most significant increase at 24.2 percent.
 Increases were 21.2 percent in the Northeast, 18.9 percent in the West, and 17.6 percent in the South.